microsoft/machnet/README.md

 # Machnet

-Machnet is a research prototype, which provides an easy way for applications to access low-latency userspace networking.
-Machnet runs as a separate process on all machines where the application is deployed.
-Applications interact with Machnet over shared memory with a familiar socket-like API, and Machnet processes in the cluster communicate with each other using userspace networking (DPDK).
+Machnet is an ongoing project to provide an easy way for applications to access low-latency userspace networking like DPDK.
+Machnet runs as a separate process on all machines where the application is deployed and manages networking.
+Applications interact with Machnet over shared memory with a familiar socket-like API.
+Machnet processes in the cluster communicate with each other using userspace networking.

 Machnet provides the following benefits, in addition to the low latency:

-- Works for running on Azure VMs and other cloud environments.
+- Designed specifically for cloud VM environments like Azure.
 - Multiple applications can simultaneously use the same network interface.
 - No need for DPDK expertise, or compiling the application with DPDK.